f5devcentral/f5xc-emea-workshop/docs/class4/module1/lab2/lab2.rst

 * API Protection only allow ``known API endpoints and methods`` and does not enforce responses.
    * API Protection is ``Failed-Close`` by design

-* API Validation ``validates`` the OpenAPI Spec file with methods, endpoints and parameters.
+* API Validation ``validates`` the OpenAPI Spec (OAS) file with methods, endpoints and parameters.
 It validates also the responses.
    * API Validation is ``Failed-Open`` by design

-* API Discovery is on top of ``API Validation`` and will disovery unknown specifications (methods, endpoints and parameters)
+* API Discovery is on top of ``API Validation`` and provides disovery of unknown specifications (methods, endpoints and parameters)
-   * API Discovery can be used alone without API Validation if API Dev can't deliver with OAS file.
+   * API Discovery can be used alone without API Validation if API Dev can't deliver the OAS file.

 .. image:: ../pictures/slide-api-protection.png
    :align: center